FPanther/kroot/README.md

 # kroot

 ## Description

+NOTE: This analysis is outdated and will be updated soon.

 Source code for kroot project.
 This code produces documents for an information theoretic analysis from Kaytetye orthographic word forms.

 ## Installation